kezar0001-cpu/buildstatefm-app/DEBUG_PASS_SUMMARY.md

-# Debug Pass Summary - AgentFM Application
+# Debug Pass Summary - Buildstate FM Application

 **Date**: October 29, 2025
 **Scope**: Comprehensive debug pass to find and fix all defects (no new features)